wanderdust/newsletter/content/posts/035_career_in_data/index.md

 When you go the management route you have a little bit more room for growth, and how much you can grow depends on the type and size of your company.
 An example career progression for a manager can be manager, senior manager, director, senior director, vice president, senior vice president, CTO.

+## Final tips

+- Get good at using AI tools